oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_Transformer_AMX_bfloat16_MixedPrecision/README.md

-# `TensorFlow (TF) Transformer with Intel® Advanced Matrix Extensions (Intel® AMX) bfloat16 Mixed Precision Learning`
+# `TensorFlow* Transformer with Advanced Matrix Extensions bfloat16 Mixed Precision Learning` Sample

-This sample code demonstrates optimizing a TensorFlow model with Intel® Advanced Matrix Extensions (Intel® AMX) using bfloat16 (Brain Floating Point) on  4th Gen Intel® Xeon® Scalable Processors (Sapphire Rapids).
+The `TensorFlow* Transformer with Advanced Matrix Extensions bfloat16 Mixed Precision Learning` sample code demonstrates optimizing a TensorFlow* model with Intel® Advanced Matrix Extensions (Intel® AMX) using bfloat16 (Brain Floating Point) on 4th Gen Intel® Xeon® processors (formerly Sapphire Rapids).

 | Area                  | Description
 |:---                   |:--
- What you will learn    | How to use AMX bfloat16 mixed precision learning on a TensorFlow model
+ What you will learn    | How to use Intel® AMX bfloat16 mixed precision learning on a TensorFlow* model
 | Time to complete      | 15 minutes
+| Category              | Getting Started

 > **Note**: The sample is based on the [*Text classification with Transformer*](https://keras.io/examples/nlp/text_classification_with_transformer/) Keras sample.

 ## Purpose